NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 + The image distortion will have a greater effect on the image.
 A small deviation from being level will have a greater effect on the image the further away the camera is.

 The solution to this is to utilise two cameras.

-#todo("Include a diagram of how this would work.")

 One camera would cover the left half of the board and the other the right.
 This would allow for each camera to be closer to the board, whilst minimising the parallax effect.
 The two images can then be stitched together to create a single image of the entire board.